Photographic Retouching and Finishing

 C. To identify the specific retouching technique required for each job.

-D. To be able to construct frames.
+D. To construct frames.

 E. To create a professional-level portfolio of work to be used as resume in a job-specific situation.